toddm-ClaybookAdvisors/layercake-method/AUTHOR_NOTES.md

 *note 5*
 I just had to create commit 0013 with the debug info.
 I had already checked in the fixes and changes.
 I'll try and append the changes, but I need to remember not to work on so little sleep.
 I'll try to fix things so the index isn't all messed up.
 Hopefully I can do it without touching the code.

+*note 6*
+It took me way too long to come up to speed with the process.
+I need to figure out a way speed up coming back after a few days, weeks.
+One thing that was a pain was finding the correct chat.
+I guess I could delete the old ones...
+Also just tried to create a patch and 4o is shit at creating patch files.
+I'll see what happens under 4.1